reduxjs/redux/docs/tutorials/essentials/part-7-rtk-query-basics.md

 :::

-::: tip Prefer a video course?
+:::tip Prefer a video course?

 If you prefer a video course, you can [watch this RTK Query video course by Lenz Weber-Tronic, the creator of RTK Query, for free at Egghead](https://egghead.io/courses/rtk-query-basics-query-endpoints-data-flow-and-typescript-57ea3c43?af=7pnhj6) or take a look at the first lesson right here: